 If you define yourself as a writer, our unusually flexible program will prepare you for the artistic and professional challenges that lie ahead.
-You'll gain the critical thinking skills and practical experience needed for a career in book, magazine, or online publishing, journalism, marketing and public relations, or creative writing.
-Or you may opt for graduate study in writing, literature, composition and rhetoric, or law.
+You’ll gain the critical thinking skills and practical experience needed for a career in book, magazine, or online publishing, journalism, marketing and public relations, or creative writing.
+Or you may opt for graduate study in writing, literature, composition and rhetoric, teaching, or other writing-related fields.

 Ample opportunities to publish your work exist with the College's award-winning newspaper and other publications, including Stillwater, the writing department’s literary magazine.
 Master classes with distinguished visiting writers and our extensive network of internships with top publishing houses, newspapers, magazines, museums, advertising agencies, and nonprofit organizations provide even more ways to practice your craft and gain the confidence you’ll need for professional success.